 Figure skating-Grand Prix final cancelled after Japan shuts borders

-TOKYO, Dec 2 (Reuters) - The Japan Skating Federation (JSF) said on Thursday that figure skating's Grand Prix final, one of the key events leading into the Winter Olympics, has been cancelled after the country closed its borders to non-Japanese visitors.
+TOKYO, Dec 2 (Reuters) - One of the key figure skating events leading into the Winter Olympics, the Grand Prix Final, has been cancelled after Japan closed its borders to non-Japanese visitors earlier this week, skating officials said on Thursday.

-Japan took some of the strictest steps globally by closing its borders to new foreign entrants for about a month in light of the emergence of the new coronavirus variant, Omicron.
+Japan on Monday took some of the strictest steps globally by closing its borders to new foreign entrants for about a month in light of the emergence of the new coronavirus variant, Omicron.

 The Grand Prix final, which was scheduled for the western city of Osaka from Dec.
-9-12, is seen as a key step on the road to the Winter Olympics, set for Feb.
-4-20 in Beijing.
+9-12, has long been seen as a key step on the road to the Winter Olympics, which run from Feb.
+4-20 in Beijing next year, bringing together the world's top skaters through a series of competitions lasting more than a month.

-"In light of the government suspending the admission of non-Japanese visitors as announced on Nov.
-29, we are having to cancel," the JSF said in a statement.
+The International Skating Union (ISU), which runs the Grand Prix series, said it had been informed by the Japan Skating Federation that the competition could not be held.

+"Unfortunately, considering the complicated epidemic situation involving travel restrictions, quarantine requirements, safety concerns and logistical challenges, the organization of the event was extremely challenging," the ISU said in a statement.

 Americans Nathan Chen, Vincent Zhou and Jason Brown, and Russia's Mikhail Kolyada were all on the roster for the men's event, along with Japan's Yuma Kagiyama and Shoma Uno.